MicrosoftDocs/Viva/workplace-analytics-insights/setup.md

 *This experience is only available through private preview at this time.*

-Before people in your organization can view and use Workplace Analytics insights, your Microsoft 365 global admin needs to do the following for them:
+Before people in your organization can view and use Microsoft 365 Insights, your Microsoft 365 global admin needs to do the following for them:

 * [Activate licenses](#activate-licenses)
 * [Assign licenses](#assign-licenses)